Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit.md

 ![Virtual Button Workflow Node](/images/getting-started/losant-iot-dev-kits/builder-kit/virtual-button-workflow-node.png "Virtual Button Workflow Node")

 The Virtual Button node allows you to completely define the payload that will flow through the workflow.
 Since we won’t be using the payload, it can be kept as an empty object or left blank.
-The Virtual Button is often useful to debug complex workflows because you can trigger the workflow with any test data you’d like.
+The Virtual Button is often useful to debug complex workflows because you can trigger the workflow with any test data you’d like, but in our case, we're going to use it to send the toggle command to our device.

 Next, drag a Device Command node onto the canvas and connect it to the Virtual Button.

 ![Device Command Workflow Node](/images/getting-started/losant-iot-dev-kits/builder-kit/device-command-workflow-node.png "Device Command Workflow Node")

 The Device Command node requires the device and the command details.
 Since you likely only have one device, it should be automatically selected.
 If not, choose it from the dropdown.
 The command name that the kit supports is “toggle.”
 Command names can be anything, and what commands a device supports are entirely up to the firmware.
 In our example, the firmware we flashed is looking for a command named “toggle” and knows to flip the LED when it’s received.
 Commands also support optional payloads that could be arguments to the command.
 For example, if the command is “start recording,” the payload could be `{ "resolution" : 1080 }`.
-The toggle command doesn't need a payload, so leave it blank.
+Our toggle command, however, doesn't need a payload, so leave it blank.

 Click the “Deploy Workflow” button at the top-right of the screen.